Bi-Level Route Optimization and Path Planning with Hazard Exploration

 \section{Problem Statement}

 We propose a bi-level routing and path planning framework for UAV-based monitoring missions that accounts for both known and unknown hazards. \Cref{fig:conops} illustrates the concept of operations.
 First, we optimize the routing phase to determine the optimal sequence for UAVs to visit known hazards.
 However, as a graph-based combinatorial optimization problem, VRP defines only a high-level route between nodes and does not consider UAV dynamics.
-Thus, a separate path planning phase is required to generate feasible trajectories.
-In this phase, UAVs follow the high-level route while inserting kinematically feasible paths.
+Thus, a dedicated path planning phase refines the routes generated at the routing level by incorporating UAV dynamics and exploration objectives, ensuring that the planned paths remain consistent with routing strategies rather than being designed in isolation.
+In this path-planning phase, UAVs follow the high-level route while inserting kinematically feasible paths.
 We define any remaining battery capacity---interpreted as additional travel distance---as the marginal budget, which is used to explore potential unknown hazards.
 This approach maximizes hazard detection while ensuring compliance with operational constraints.

 \Cref{fig:bilevel_flow} illustrates the proposed methodology.
 The routing phase first determines the optimal sequence for visiting known hazards.
 To improve coverage and support future exploration, we introduce pseudo-nodes—--virtual waypoints added between known hazards to guide UAVs through less-visited areas.
 These are placed based on the overall structure of the route to fill in coverage gaps.
 After route optimization, the remaining path budget is distributed across the route segments.
 In the path planning phase, UAVs use this path budget to generate kinematically feasible trajectories that follow the planned route and actively explore regions likely to contain unknown hazards.